Fort Stonewall: Military use

 Forts Stonewall and Sidney Johnston were not only vital to protecting the interior of Alabama from Union advancement, but they also provided protection to the salt works in Clarke County and boat works at Oven Bluff (other sources state the boat works were at McIntosh Bluff in Washington County).
 The government of Clarke County and the state of Alabama both operated salt works in Clarke County that employed over 1,000 workers.
 A number of the military guards from the salt works also served at Fort Stonewall.
 The salt produced at these salt works was shipped throughout Alabama, Georgia, and Mississippi.
 Boat works were constructed on the Tombigbee River after the capture of New Orleans due to the thought Mobile would need additional defenses for a possible attack.
 A sawmill, grist mill, and blacksmith shop were built to support the boat works at Oven Bluff.
 At least four boats (known as "Bigbee boats"), were constructed.
 Two of these boats were 160 ft long and were partially completed before being sent to Mobile.
 A third, 180 ft boat was under construction when it was burned to prevent capture by Union forces in April 1865.
 An additional boat and the boat works were destroyed by the Confederate government in the face of Union military advances.

 Fort Stonewall never saw military action, but after the Battle of Spanish Fort a number of Confederate gunboats attempted to flee up Alabama River to the safety of Fort Stonewall.
 These boats never completed their journey and were surrendered at Nannahubba Island, near the source of the Mobile River.
 Fort Stonewall was garrisoned until Mobile fell to Union forces.
 On April 14, 1865, Fort Stonewall's magazines were exploded by order of its commanding officer, Colonel William R. Miles.
 The following day, Miles ordered the magazine at Fort Sidney Johnston (which he also commanded), to be exploded prior to withdrawing his forces to Demopolis.
+Major General Frederick Steele reported the two Brooke rifles from Fort Stonewall were spiked prior to the Confederate forces' retreat.
+The guns were "of superior quality" and were left by Federal forces with plans to move them for future use.